 The first half of this course deals with those general properties of language that are dependent on this special form of communication, governed by a principle of cooperation, unlike (most, if not all) communication in the animal kingdom, through a study of Michael Tomasello’s 2008 book Origins of Human Communication and some seminal papers.

 In the second half of the course, students have an option.
 One is to focus on a number of different ways in which the balance and the connection between grammar and pragmatics works out in different cultures, different domains of societies and cultures, and/or different languages; this will also provide students with a basis to decide which courses they want to take in the remainder of their programme.

-The other option is to join the course for students in the MA-program Dutch Studies which focuses on the question how the cooperative nature of human communication influences the linguistic system and how grammatical constructions serve cooperative communication, i.e. the rhetorical functions of language.
+The other option is to join the course for students in the MA-program Dutch Studies (De Sturende Kracht van Taal: Betekenis en Communicatie; 5584KN912), which focuses on the question how the cooperative nature of human communication influences the linguistic system and how grammatical constructions serve cooperative communication, i.e. the rhetorical functions of language.
 The literature for this part consists of the book Constructions of intersubjectivity by Arie Verhagen (paperback edition 2007) and a small number of research papers.
 The language of instruction for this option is Dutch, so students wishing to take this option must understand Dutch.

-Students finish the course with a term paper presenting a small research project.
+Students complete the course with a term paper presenting a small research project.

 Michael Tomasello (2008), Origins of Human Communication.
 Cambridge, MA: MIT-Press.

 Arie Verhagen (2005), Constructions of Intersubjectivity.
 Discourse, Syntax, and Cognition.
 Oxford: Oxford University Press.
 [N.B: Extended paperback edition 2007!]

 [And research papers].

 Students should register through uSis.
 If you have any questions, please contact the departmental office, tel.
 071 5272144 or mail: email@example.com